Oak eagle lectern, Dutch, late 17th century

-Floor standing oak lectern and column, the eagle's head surmounted with a silver removable crown, wings outspread and perching on a ball representing the World, atop a turned column with a faceted tripod stepped base, the original iron reading stand fixed to the back of the eagle's wings.
+Oak lectern, the eagle with wings outspread, perching on a ball representing the World, atop an integral turned stepped base, the original iron reading stand fixed to the back of the eagle's wings.
 Dutch, second half of the 17th century.
-The piece is in two parts, splitting below the ball which swivels on an oak turned dowel.

 The tradition of using eagle-shaped lecterns predates the Reformation.
 Medieval examples survive in a number of English churches.
 The eagle is the symbol of John the Evangelist (see Revelation, ch 4, v 7) who proclaimed Christ as 'the Word of God' at the beginning of his Gospel.
 The flying eagle is thus a suitable emblem from which God's word is read, reaching the ends of the earth.
 The eagle is also thought of as the bird which flies nearest to heaven.